Innovative Education, Music and Literacy Grant Guidelines

 - Funded continuously for three years.

-- The Foundation will no longer be able to fund furniture, ball chairs, carpet, lunches or T-shirts.
+- The Foundation will not fund furniture, ball chairs, carpet, lunches, or T-shirts.

 - The Foundation cannot fund salaries or the purchase of gift cards for reimbursement.

-Fargo Public Schools Development Foundation should be acknowledged in media or other outlets for any funding that is provided.
+Fargo Public Schools Development Foundation should be acknowledged in your school newsletter, the Journey/Schooltalk, any media, or other outlets for any funding that is provided.